 Good evening.
 Here are the most important national and international stories of the day concerning the coronavirus pandemic.

-- Confirmed cases of coronavirus rose by 120 to 1,453, as the number of deaths reached 9.
+- Confirmed cases of coronavirus rose by 75 to 2,804, as the number of deaths jumped by 5 to 36.